GreptimeTeam/docs/docs/v0.6/en/user-guide/operations/configuration.md

 ### Protocol options

-Protocol options are valid in `frontend` and `standalone` sub command, which specify the protocol server address and other protocol-related options.
+Protocol options are valid in `frontend` and `standalone` sub commands, which specify the protocol server addresses and other protocol-related options.

 Below is an example configuration with default values.
 The HTTP and gRPC protocols must be enabled for the database to work correctly.
 The other protocols are optional.
-If you want to disable certain options, such as OpenTSDB protocol support, you can set the `enable` parameter to `false`.
+If you want to disable certain protocols, such as OpenTSDB protocol support, you can set the `enable` parameter to `false`.

 ```toml
 [http]